VasilGeorgiev39/chess-sae/Can't Capture My Queen: Using Sparse Interpretable Features to Steer a Chess-Playing Neural Network.md

 ## SAE Training

-I decided to use BatchTopK SAEs (as seen by (link for Bart post) which builds upon (link for Gao) on the resid post.
+I decided to use BatchTopK SAEs (as seen in [this post by Bart Bussmann, Patrick Leask, Neel Nanda](https://www.lesswrong.com/posts/Nkx6yWZNbAsfvic98/batchtopk-a-simple-improvement-for-topk-saes) which improves on [(Gao et al. 2024)](https://arxiv.org/abs/2406.04093v1) ) on the resid post.
 I realised that I wouldn't have time to do a full parameter sweep so decided to fiddle with the parameters manually on a couple of layers.

 I think one of the important decisions I faced was after I have a trained autoencoder, how do I look for 'interesting' features?
 I was not familiar with the literature and after some brainstorming I decided to fill features based on 4 criteria:
 * Activation frequency